docsforadobe/after-effects-scripting-guide/Conversion Process.md

 ### Manual Cleanup

-#### Sidebar
+#### Sidebar / Navigation

-Reformat the `./docs/_sidebar.md` file to match the exact same list layout as the same file in the [After Effects Scripting Guide](https://github.com/docsforadobe/after-effects-scripting-guide/)
+The sidebar / navigation needs to be present inside of `./mkdocs.yml`, formatted identically to how it's presented in the [After Effects Scripting Guide](https://github.com/docsforadobe/after-effects-scripting-guide/) repo.

+Earlier, we set aside `./docs/_nav.md` as a reference point.
+Now, use that file as the basis for how to display the nav within the `nav` section within `./mkdocs.yml`.

+When finished, delete `./docs/_nav.md`.

 #### Links